EENI Global Business School

 Port of Lomé (Togo)

-The aims of the subject “Foreign Trade, Logistics and Business in the Togolese Republic” are the following:
+The objectives of the subject “Foreign Trade, Logistics and Business in the Togolese Republic” are:

 1. To analyze the Togolese Economy, Logistics and Global Trade

-2. To identify business opportunities in the Togolese Republic
+2. To conduct research on business opportunities in the Togolese Republic

 3. To explore the Togolese trade relations with the student's country